Fireline-Science/tello_sim/README.md

 $ pip install .
 ``` -->

-**Note:** The sim requires pandas and is designed for use with Jupyter notebooks or QT consoles.
+**Note:** The sim requires pandas and matplotlib and is designed to be used interactively with Jupyter notebooks or QT consoles.
 Downloading and installing the [Anaconda distribution](https://www.anaconda.com/distribution/) of Python 3 is the recommended method for getting these data science packages.

 ## Sim Examples